Mike-Kulikov/data_science_projects/Project 4. Zoom Webinars Analysis/README.md

 - Event Date
 - Topic

-The dataset has 492 rows and 19 columns:
+The dataset has 492 rows and 19 columns

 ## Project stages